Radish (band): History

 In 1998, Radish became a quartet featuring Joe Butcher (the Polyphonic Spree, UFOFU) on lead guitar and Debbie Williams on bass.
 Radish went to Muscle Shoals Studio in Alabama to record the musically ambitious follow-up to Restraining Bolt, entitled Discount Fireworx.
 The band recorded with producer Bryce Goggin (Pavement, The Lemonheads).
-While mixing Discount Fireworx in New York City, Kweller and Kent met bassist Josh Lattanzi, who became Radish's 5th and final bass player.
+While mixing Discount Fireworx in New York City, Kweller and Kent met bassist Josh Lattanzi, who became Radish's fifth and final bass player.
 As a result of PolyGram's merger with Universal Music Group, the band found themselves with a record label whom hadn't signed the band and didn't have a particular interest in them.
 The 18-song album was never released and Radish soon secured a release from their contract with Mercury Records.
-After the band was released from Mercury, they continued to play the occasional show around Dallas.
-In 1999, Ben moved away from Texas to be able to live with his girlfriend/future wife, Liz Smith.
-After living in Connecticut for a few months, the couple decided to move to Brooklyn, NY where Ben began his solo career and signed with ATO Records in 2001.
+After the band was released from Mercury, they continued to play occasional shows around Dallas.
+In 1999, Kweller moved away from Texas to be able to live with his girlfriend/future wife, Liz Smith.
+After living in Connecticut for a few months, the couple decided to move to Brooklyn, New York where Kweller began his solo career and signed with ATO Records in 2001.
 Back in Texas, John Kent began to write songs of his own and formed the now-defunct band Pony League.
 He now fronts the band John David Kent and the Dumb Angels and runs the indie label Blackland Records and The Vault Recording Studio in Celeste, TX.

 Their manager/head of label Danny Goldberg (formerly Nirvana's manager) commented to New Yorker journalist John Seabrook, regarding the aftermath of Radish's nosedive from notoriety that In the end, it all worked out for Mercury.
 We got our Christmas bonuses.